Mole Crickets | Identification, Habitat, and Control

 Monitoring and Managing

 Pouring soapy water on the managed site is one of the most common ways to confirm the presence of mole cricket nymphs and adults.
-Soapy water is prepared by mixing one to two ounces of liquid dishwashing soap in one to two gallons of water.
-The resulting mixture can be applied to an area of about four square feet.
+Prepare soapy water by mixing one to two ounces of liquid dishwashing soap in one to two gallons of water.
+Apply the resulting mixture to about 4 square feet.

 Control Measures

 Before implementing any control measures, samples should be examined whether they are native or invasive species.
-Invasive species are easily distinguished from the native ones by the presence of two dactyls in their front legs (native species has four dactyls).
+Invasive species are easily distinguished from the native ones by the presence of 2 dactyls in their front legs (native species has 4 dactyls).

 Natural Enemies

 Populations of mole crickets can be controlled by introducing their natural enemies.
-These natural enemies include predators (ground beetles and assassin bugs), parasites (Larra bicolor wasp and the Brazilian red-eyed fly Ormia depleta), pathogens (Steinernema scapterisci), or competitors.
+These natural enemies include predators (ground beetles and assassin bugs), parasites (Larra bicolor wasp and the Brazilian red-eyed fly), pathogens (Steinernema scapterisci), or competitors.

 Cultural Control